karnadii/sharp_memory_display_breakout/README.md

 If you manage to get LS011B7DH03 from alibaba/taobao maybe you can have like $8-$10 a piece.
 If you manage to mass produce it please do.

-there is another breakout board by @crehmann https://github.com/crehmann/Sharp-Memory-LCD-Breakout, but his version has too many pins in my opinion. @nicell the maker of nice!nano planning to produce his own version too called nice!view.
+there is another breakout board by @crehmann https://github.com/crehmann/Sharp-Memory-LCD-Breakout, but his version has too many pins in my opinion.

+@nicell the maker of nice!nano released [nice!view](https://nicekeyboards.com/nice-view).

 <!-- ![](https://i.imgur.com/EkvLsx7.jpeg)
 ![](https://i.imgur.com/TXG6VWD.jpeg)